Juniors, why you should take the SAT & ACT the first time without studying…seriously

 For the remaining 10% of you, if you truly can’t decide then this means it doesn’t matter.
 Go with your gut.
 But don’t stick with both.
 Go all-in on one test.

-And, of course, if you really want, you can book a time to talk with me for free and I can help you make the decision…and answer any other college-related questions as well.
+And, of course, if you really want, you can book a time to talk with us and we can help you make the decision…and answer any other college-related questions as well.